Bjoern2/yolo-tyrion/README.md

 Current version: 1.0.0

 ### Maven
-Yolo-Tyrion is available vat maven central.
+Yolo-Tyrion is available via Maven Central.

 Add this dependencies in your pom.xml: